junxit/us-congress-bills-113/bill.md

     > - **(c)**
     >   - **(1)** If a claim of constitutionally based privilege against disclosure of a Presidential record (or reasonably segregable part of a record) is asserted under subsection (b) by a former President, the Archivist shall consult with the incumbent President, as soon as practicable during the period specified in paragraph (2)(A), to determine whether the incumbent President will uphold the claim asserted by the former President.
     >   - **(2)**
-    >     - **(A)** Not later than the end of the 30-day period beginning on the date of which the Archivist receives notification from a former President of the assertion of a claim of constitutionally based privilege against disclosure, the Archivist shall provide notice to the former President and the public of the decision of the incumbent President under paragraph (1) regarding the claim.
+    >     - **(A)** Not later than the end of the 30-day period beginning on the date ofon which the Archivist receives notification from a former President of the assertion of a claim of constitutionally based privilege against disclosure, the Archivist shall provide notice to the former President and the public of the decision of the incumbent President under paragraph (1) regarding the claim.
     >     - **(B)** If the incumbent President upholds the claim of privilege asserted by the former President, the Archivist shall not make the Presidential record (or reasonably segregable part of a record) subject to the claim publicly available unless—
     >       - **(i)** the incumbent President withdraws the decision upholding the claim of privilege asserted by the former President; or
     >       - **(ii)** the Archivist is otherwise directed by a final court order that is not subject to appeal.